3150129019/mitoDataclean/README.md

 Bugs and difficulties in using mitoDataclean are welcome on [the issue tracker](https://github.com/3150129019/mitoDataclean/issues).

-Or you can address comments/questions/suggestions regarding this R package to: 929025191@qq.com<br>
+Or you can address comments/questions/suggestions regarding this R package to: 929025191@qq.com or xingjinliang@163.com<br>